juanchopanza/WebSvrDemo/README.md

 ##### 13.3 Create WSGI application file

-A WSGI script `/var/www/catalog/bin/itemcatalog.wsgi` has been installed.
-Check that the script and secret paths are correct:
+A WSGI script `/var/www/catalog/bin/itemcatalog.wsgi` has been installed into the application virtualenv.
+Check that the script and secret paths are correct and modify if required:

 ```python
 ...